dbverstr5324/RepData_PeerAssessment1/PA1_template.md

 There are many days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

+Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r
 missing <- is.na(data$steps)